I know the question you’re asking,” So what's involved in palm tree care?"

 Preparing and planning ahead for such an eventuality will help ensure your trees come through the freezing conditions with relatively little damage.
-This article from the Miami Herald has some very helpful tips.

 Check under cold hardy the varieties that will thrive below freezing temperatures.
 Success can be achieved despite the cold weather.

 The listing for each individual type of tree also has growing conditions for that specific one.

 Speaking of landscaping, there was a garden center near our home town in Ontario, Canada that had a partnership with a palm tree grower in Florida.